 Our journey to Shibu Onsen was perhaps the most complicated yet relaxing of them all.
-Not too far from Tokyo lies the Japanese Alps and in the Alps the small charming town of Shibu Onsen.
-Shibu Onsen is a hot spring town in Yamanochi full of ryokans, culture and tradition; Its also just a couple of bus stops away from the snow monkey park making this town the perfect spot for a weekend getaway.
+Not too far from Tokyo lies the Japanese Alps and the small charming town of Shibu Onsen in the Alps.
+Shibu Onsen is a hot spring town in Yamanouchi full of ryokans, culture, and tradition; It's also just a couple of bus stops away from the snow monkey park making this town the perfect spot for a weekend getaway.

 Getting here requires a bit more planning as you must take a Shinkansen from Tokyo to Nagano, followed by a train to Yudanaka and a local bus to Shibu Onsen.
 Despite the travel, I highly recommend this journey.
 We stayed at the ryokan "Kokuya" and had the best stay of our entire trip!
-At the entrance of Kokuya you are greeted by a bamboo basket filled with eggs, soaked and cooked in the towns hot spring water and an amazing attentive staff.
+At the entrance of Kokuya, you are greeted by a bamboo basket filled with eggs, soaked and cooked in the town's hot spring water and excellent attentive staff.

 Soaking in an Onsen — an onsen is a Japanese hot spring.
-As an volcanic active country Japan has thousands of onsen.
-We loved relaxing in these naturally extremely hot waters sometimes way too hot for our comfort zone! but after 45 min of slowly soaking in, we got the hang of it...
-To enter an onsen brush up on proper etiquette as onsen bathing is part of Japanese culture and tradition.
-You must be fully naked, completely scrubbed down and tattoos are not allowed in public onsen.
-Most public onsen are gender separated.
+As a volcanic active country Japan has thousands of onsen.
+We loved relaxing in these naturally extremely hot waters, sometimes way too hot for our comfort zone!
+But after 45 min of slowly soaking in, we got the hang of it!
+To enter an onsen, brush up on proper etiquette as onsen bathing is part of Japanese culture and tradition.
+You must be fully naked, throughly scrubbed down, and tattoos are not allowed in a public onsen.
+Most public onsens are gender separated.

-Visiting the snow monkey park in Jigokudani -- There's nothing like it, I've never seen a more expressive animal than this one, with a simple glance you can tell what they're feeling and what they want.
-These are wild monkeys that during winter gather at an onsen ( hot spring ) in Jigokudani ( near the onsen town Shibu Onsen ) to relax, warm up and pick out each others flees.
-Talk about team work!
-If visiting from Shibu Onsen simply take a local bus from the town and the park is just 10 min away.
-Once there there's a hike before finding these little guys.
-As I said before, they're wild monkeys and you're entering their space so be aware of not petting them and giving them room as they can become aggressive if felt threatened.
+Visiting the snow monkey park in Jigokudani -- There's nothing like it.
+I've never seen a more expressive animal than this one; you can tell what they're feeling and what they want with a simple glance.
+During winter, these are wild monkeys gathered at an onsen ( hot spring ) in Jigokudani (near the onsen town Shibu Onsen) to relax, warm-up and pick out each others flee's.
+Talk about teamwork!
+If visiting from Shibu Onsen, take a local bus from the town, and the park is just 10 min away.
+There's a hike before finding these little guys.
+As I said before, they're wild monkeys, and you're entering their space, so be aware of not petting them and giving them room as they can become aggressive if felt threatened.